GoTo: Media | Home | Programs

 Television Projects

-Green Smarts with the Green Man is our sustainable living series that is currently airing on CBS-affiliate KTVQ television in Billings.
+Green Smarts with the Green Man is our sustainable living series that has aired for TEN YEARS on CBS-affiliate KTVQ television in Billings.
+(And on PBS in the past, as well!)
 This fun, funny, lighthearted but educational series brings veteran actor Scott Prinzing to the big screen to demonstrate sustainable living practices and procedures.
 Everyone LOVES it... and you will too!

-Scott is The Green Man, and the series is written, filmed and produced by Kris Prinzing.
+Scott is The Green Man (R), and the series is written, filmed and produced by Kris Prinzing.
 Kris also does the narration for the series.

 Green Trends West